 As customers and prospects develop a relationship with a brand over time, they also develop expectations.
 Customers’ expectations are formed through their experience with the company’s products, marketing communications, and level of customer service.
 The moment a company breaks consistency, people will feel abandoned and actually more disappointed than if the brand had never existed to begin with.
 Consistency allows a brand to develop meaning over time and gives customers familiarity in how they feel about their interactions with the brand.

 These are just some of the important elements that separate a brand from a business.
 A lot of research, assessment, introspection, and honesty is necessary to make the transformation from a business to a brand.
 Many startups don’t have the resources, time or attention to dedicate to a comprehensive brand campaign.
 However, there is a step that any business, regardless of age or development, can take in order to begin the journey towards developing a real brand that customers will identify with —

 Indeed, many VCs think of themselves as investors in stories, and storytellers, every bit as much as investors in companies.
 “How well does the founder’s life explain what they’re doing at their company?” asks Scott Weiss, a general partner at Silicon Valley venture firm Andreessen Horowitz.

 So, how do you get started?
 Simple.
 Ask yourself these three questions: Who am I?
 Where did I come from?
 Why am I doing this?
 Think long and hard about why you’ve dedicated countless hours, and sacrificed so much to bring your ideas to fruition.
 Potential users want to know about an experience, not a product.

 Much of it will come naturally.
-Once you have the answers, share them with your colleagues – with everyone for that matter – and develop the story until it starts to makes its way organically into everything you do, from communication all the way to sales.
+Once you have the answers, share them with your colleagues – with everyone for that matter – and develop the story until it starts to make its way organically into everything you do, from communication all the way to sales.
 Eventually, your story will start telling itself, attracting listeners and customers and transforming your business into a brand.